chinamike65/hugo-tuolesi/content/book5/book5en.md

 The first bodhisattva can obtain twelve hundred kinds of merits in an instant: transform into a hundred incarnations; each incarnation is surrounded by a hundred bodhisattvas; can see the birth and death of a hundred kalpas; shake a hundred worlds; enter a hundred kinds of samadhi; see a hundred people Buddha; received the blessing of hundreds of Buddhas; manifested in hundreds of Buddha-fields; visited hundreds of pure lands; opened hundreds of Dharma doors; matured and liberated hundreds of sentient beings; lived in the world for hundreds of kalpas.

 The twelve merits are compared one by one.
-The merits of Bodhisattvas in the second place are one thousand, the third is one hundred thousand, the fourth is a hundred kos, the fifth is a thousand kos, the sixth is a hundred thousand kos, and the seventh is a hundred thousand kos.
-In Nayuta, the number of dust particles in the 103,000 Great Thousand Worlds is the eighth level, the number of dust particles in the million Asamky worlds is the number of the nine levels, and the number of dust particles in the indescribable and unspeakable 3,000 Great Thousand Worlds is the tenth level.
+The merits of Bodhisattvas in the second bhumi are one thousand, the third is one hundred thousand, the fourth is a hundred kos, the fifth is a thousand kos, the sixth is a hundred thousand kos, and the seventh is a hundred thousand kos.
+In Nayuta, the number of dust particles in the 103,000 Great Thousand Worlds is the eighth bhumi, the number of dust particles in the million Asamky worlds is the number of the ninth bhumi, and the number of dust particles in the indescribable and unspeakable 3,000 Great Thousand Worlds is the tenth bhumi.

 We now have a lot of afflictions and karmic obstacles, but now that we understand the five realms, we will rejoice in the merits of Bodhisattva.